January 30, 2019

 Medical Expenses

 One of the first things you should do after a fall is to seek medical attention.
-Depending on the nature of the injury, you may need medication, hospitalization, surgery or ongoing physical therapy.
+Depending on the nature of the injury, you may need medication, hospitalization, surgery, or ongoing physical therapy.
 The at-fault party should have to compensate you for all current and future costs relating to the accident.
-You will need to support your claim with medical records, prescriptions, and other evidence.
+You must support your claim with medical records, prescriptions, and other evidence.

 Pain and Suffering

 If your injuries are severe, you may also be able to claim pain and suffering damages.
 These cover physical pain and mental anguish suffered as a result of the fall.
 Pain and suffering include anxiety, sleep problems, embarrassment, and shock.
 If you were left disabled or disfigured, you are more likely to be able to get this type of compensation.
-A personal statement on how you’ve suffered and testimony from those close to you may support your claim.
+A personal statement on your suffering and testimony from those close to you may support your claim.

 Lost Wages and Lost Earning Capacity

 If you had to miss work because of your injuries, you may be entitled to compensation for your lost wages.
-You will have to present evidence of your previous earnings and how long you have been unable to work.
+You must present evidence of your previous earnings and how long you have been unable to work.
 If you can no longer do the work you used to, you may get damages for lost earning capacity.
-An expert will have to testify to your inability to resume your previous duties.
-Compensation may take the form of a lump sum payment or payment for training in another field.
+An expert must testify to your inability to resume your previous duties.
+Compensation may be a lump sum payment or payment for training in another field.

-Let’s say you stepped in a puddle at a restaurant, slipped and fell, and broke your hand.
+Suppose you stepped in a puddle at a restaurant, slipped, fell, and broke your hand.
 You may think this is a straightforward case.
-However, like many other personal injury cases, slip and fall claims hinge on negligence.
+However, like many other personal injury cases, slip-and-fall claims hinge on negligence.
 You will need to prove that:

 • Knew or should have known about the hazard